 The Bank continues to improve its performance by offering a wide range of cutting-edge banking services to small, medium and large-sized enterprises, taking into account each client group’s particular requirements and interests.

-Loans to legal entities represent 83.0% of the total loan portfolio.
+Loans to legal entities represent 78.8% of the total loan portfolio.
 The breakdown of the Bank’s corporate portfolio by sector reflects St. Petersburg’s economic structure, which has a high proportion of construction, real estate, trade and production, allowing the Bank to benefit from all the advantages of the region’s economic structure, as well as to contribute to its development.

 Bank Saint Petersburg is striving to become the main clearing bank for residents and enterprises in St. Petersburg that are engaged in payments and settlements with customers and suppliers.

 As part of strengthening its card payment infrastructure, the Bank offers to its corporate customers merchant and e-commerce acquiring services, enabling legal entities and sole proprietors to accept bank card payments for their goods and services, with the added benefit of contactless payments reducing the time required to serve their customers.
-By the end of 2015, the Bank’s POS-terminals were accepting Visa, MasterCard and UnionPay cards, and in 2016, two more payment systems were added to this list: Russian MIR National Payment System and JCB international system (Japan).
-The Bank continues to further promote its e-commerce acquiring services that allow online merchants to accept bank card payments.

 The Bank provides a wide range of banking services connected with cash transactions in the regional markets of both St. Petersburg and the Leningrad Region, including receipt collection, cash re-counting, the delivery of cash wages to clients, and loading ATMs and payment kiosks.
-Cash recycler ATMs, which were installed in 2016, support cash turnover without any additional costs by using banknotes deposited by customers.

 To reach its strategic goals, Bank Saint Petersburg is striving to create a product range that matches the interests of its corporate clients as much as possible.
 Despite the challenging macroeconomic situation, the Bank continues to provide corporate lending to companies from various industry sectors and is strengthening its positions in this market segment.
 In addition to granting new loans, the Bank is also improving the terms of already existing loans, which indicates general financial sector recovery.